 Methanol extracts of young, ripe, and mature fruits tested positive for six bioactive compounds.
 Hexane extracts of young, ripe, and mature fruits tested positive for four bioactive compounds.
 All six bacterial strains were highly susceptible to the methanol extract of fruits.
 Klebsiella pneumoniae and P. aeruginosa were strongly resistant to hexane extracts of the young fruits.
 Klebsiella pneumoniae, E. coli, MRSA, and P. aeruginosa were strongly resistant to hexane extracts of the ripe fruits.
-Klebsiella pneumoniae and P. aeruginosa were strongly resistant to hexane extracts of the ripe fruits.
-Klebsiella pneumoniae and P. aeruginosa were strongly resistant to hexane extracts of the ripe fruits.
+Klebsiella pneumonia and E. coli were strongly resistant to hexane extracts of the mature fruits.